moj-analytical-services/rmarkdown_training/README.md

 4. Use the cheatsheet to format the bullet points as in the example and set up a code chunk to calculate the mean, median, minimum and maximum number of crimes.

 ## Additional resources and contacts

-You can also work through the training by yourself by watching recordings of it [here](https://web.microsoftstream.com/channel/aa3cda5d-99d6-4e9d-ac5e-6548dd55f52a)

 Please contact [Georgina Eaton](georgina.eaton4@justice.gov.uk) if you have any questions.